 Chair - Montréal, Canada

-Treasurer - Washington DC, USA
+Treasurer - California, USA

 Andrew joined Friendship Force in 1986 and has been an active member of the Greater Manchester UK club ever since.
 He has served as journey coordinator many times and is currently the president of his club.
 His career background is telecommunications and computing, although he was also a partner in an adult mental health care home business for many years.
 Andrew likes to travel and his journeys have so far taken him to all seven continents of the world.
 His hobbies are music and photography.

 John Hannah, former president of the Christchurch club, New Zealand.
 After retiring from civil engineering and project management, he has taken on numerous additional roles within Friendship Force and is now focusing his efforts on leading the development of the Global Club in New Zealand and is working on the Tech Advisory Committee – a group that helps to prioritize, guide, and test new technology initiatives.
 John came to Friendship Force after reading about the organization in the book by Jimmy Carter, former US president and has a real passion for progressing Friendship Force’s objective to create “A world of Friends is a World of Peace”.